benkay86/async-applied/reqwest-tokio/README.md

-This exampls is part of a larger repository of examples, [async-applied](../README.md).
+This example is part of a larger repository of examples, [async-applied](../README.md).

 # reqwest-tokio